Tony-MK/Snake/README.md

-"# Snake-Game"
+# Snake-Game

-Remember the old game called Snake on Nokia phones.
-This is a web recration using Javascript;
+A recreation of the ancient game called snake using nothing but pure Javascript.